Western Sydney University (Governance) Rule

 (2) Only a Board member appointed pursuant to section 10G, 10F or 10E of the Act, and who does not currently hold office as Chancellor or Deputy Chancellor, is eligible for appointment as a Pro Chancellor.

 (1) Subject to subclauses (2) and (3), a Pro Chancellor holds office for the term their appointment as a member of the Board.

 (2) If a Board member is appointed as a Pro Chancellor after their term of office as a Board member has commenced, then their term office as Pro Chancellor shall be reduced to coincide with the expiration of that person’s term of office as a member of the Board.

 (3) A Board member appointed as a Pro Chancellor is eligible for reappointment, subject to subclause (4).

 (4) A person ceases to hold office as a Pro Chancellor:

 (1) The Board is to meet at least 4 times in each calendar year.

-(2) The Chancellor or the Vice-Chancellor may call a special meeting of the Board to consider any business that he or she considers urgent.
+(2) The Chancellor or the Vice-Chancellor and President may call a special meeting of the Board to consider any business that they consider urgent.
 Any such meeting may be conducted by means of a rotary resolution.

 (3) The Chancellor must convene a special meeting of the Board sitting in person within 14 days following receipt of a request from 5 or more members of the Board.